 As Executive Director of Citizens for a Better South Florida, Ms. Ziems cultivates community partnerships to develop effective collaborative programming and implements the organization’s mission to provide environmental education to the underserved community of South Florida.
 Prior to this position, she worked for the Earth Ethics Institute at Miami Dade College as an AmeriCorps VISTA Program Coordinator.
 She recruited and trained students for civic engagement and experiential learning opportunities related to environmental stewardship, healthy futures, and economic impact.
-She received her Bachelor of Science in Environmental Science from the University of Florida School of Natural Resources and Environment, as well as three minors in Mass Communication, Sustainability Studies, and Ethics.
+She received her Master of Business Administration from Florida International University and her Bachelor of Science in Environmental Science from the University of Florida School of Natural Resources and Environment, as well as three minors in Mass Communication, Sustainability Studies, and Ethics.
 While attending the University of Florida, she also conducted research concerning tropical cyclones and received a certificate in Climatology and Meteorology.
-Ms. Ziems is currently completing her MBA at Florida International University.

-Marina Barrientos is the Program Director and Lead Educator for CITIZENS’.
-Ms. Barrientos facilitates Community Science Workshops, which are after school programs designed to promote science and environmental awareness through experimentation and hands-on learning for students in grades K-12.
-She has an Associate in Arts degree in Environmental Science from Miami Dade College and is currently completing her Bachelor’s degree in Sustainability and the Environment from Florida International University.
-Ms. Barrientos is also an intern with the Miami-Dade County Office of Resilience.
-She conducts research and collects data on current trends and developments that relate to sustainability for the community.
-Ms. Barrientos is a passionate environmentalist and has been actively volunteering with beach cleanups and park restoration events like Baynanza and International Coastal Cleanup Day, for over 22 years.
+Marina Barrientos is the Program Director and Web Specialist for CITIZENS’.
+Marina facilitates Community Science Workshops, which are after school programs designed to promote science and environmental awareness through experimentation and hands-on learning for students in grades K-12.
+She received a Bachelor’s degree in Sustainability and the Environment from Florida International University and an Associate in Arts degree in Environmental Science from Miami Dade College.
+She also has a background in Network Progamming and uses her computer skills to help create, design, and maintain CITIZENS’ website.
+Marina is also a former intern with Miami-Dade County’s Office of Resilience.
+She conducted research and collected data on current trends and developments related to sustainability for the community.
+Marina is a passionate environmentalist and has been actively volunteering with beach cleanups and park restoration events like Baynanza and International Coastal Cleanup Day, for over 22 years.

 Juan Gualberto Fernandez is CITIZENS’ Go Native!
 Nursery Manager.
 He graduated from the Institute of Higher Education in Cuba with a Bachelor of Science in Biology and Education.
 He is a Certified Arborist through the International Society of Arboriculture and a native plant expert.
 Mr. Fernandez serves as a consultant to CITIZENS on Urban Greening and Community Forestry projects.
 He is the biologist who pioneered the ecological restoration of Virginia Key.
 Mr. Fernandez is currently the Senior Park Naturalist for the City of Miami.